 Mobile operators' impact on the planet is primarily driven by energy-intensive network infrastructure and a growing volume of electronic waste, particularly from consumer devices.
-As the environmental impacts of mobile operations and services become more visible to investors, regulators and consumers, the business risk associated with failing to demonstrate a good understanding of, and response to, these challenges will be amplified.9
+As the environmental impacts of mobile operations and services become more visible to investors, regulators and consumers, the business risk associated with failing to demonstrate a good understanding of, and response to, these challenges will be amplified.

-The mobile industry is already taking steps to decarbonise, including the accounting and granular reporting of GHG emissions, implementing energy-efficiency programmes and promoting circularity.10 The KPIs in this category aim to complement the disclosures found in universal frameworks and improve comparability across the industry through the reporting of intensity metrics.
-For consistency, all environment KPIs use "gigabyte (GB) of data" as a denominator.
-This follows guidance received from mobile operators as well as an analysis of 25 mobile operators' sustainability reports, which founds that data is the most common denominator when reporting emissions and energy intensity.
-Guidance on the calculation of the intensity metrics may evolve over time as the KPIs are tested.
+The mobile industry is already taking steps to decarbonise, including the accounting and granular reporting of GHG emissions, implementing energyefficiency programmes and promoting circularity.
+The KPIs in this category aim to complement the disclosures found in universal frameworks and improve comparability across the industry through the reporting of intensity metrics.